p4lang/ptf/README.md

 [here](https://github.com/p4lang/scapy-vxlan).
 It adds support for additional header types: `VXLAN`, `ERSPAN`, `GENEVE`, `MPLS` and `NVGRE`.

+Scapy version 2.4.4 is needed for `ROCEv2` header type.

 Root/sudo privilege is required on the host, in order to run `ptf`.

 ## Run PTF